xatusbetazx17/bionical_eye_controller/README.md

     try:
         import numpy as np
     except ImportError as e:
         print("numpy not installed.
-Camera boot screen will be simulated.", e) np = None
+Image processing will be simulated.", e) np = None

 # Auto-install and import MediaPipe for hand tracking